China's Communist Party leadership reshuffle: what to look for

 POLITBURO AND THE STANDING COMMITTEE

-The party's highest echelon of power, the Politburo Standing Committee, could get two newcomers if retirement norms hold and holds and the PSC remains at seven members.
+The party's highest echelon of power, the Politburo Standing Committee, could get three newcomers if retirement norms hold and the PSC remains at seven members.

 Over half of the 25-member Politburo could be replaced.